fossasia/wp-rotatingtweets/readme.txt

 == Changelog ==
 = 0.48 =
 More detailed error messages for Wordpress installations unable to access Twitter.
+Fixes problem on the zeeBizzCard template and sets up fix for other templates that use their own install of the `jquery-cycle` javascript.

 = 0.471 =
 Making sure that cache never gets overwritten unless new, valid twitter data has been downloaded.